jackbrucesimpson/Machine-Learning-Workshop/dataset.md

 :-------------------------:|
 ![](images/beehive.png)  |

 We're interested in distinguishing the three tagged groups of bees in the footage from this experiment.
-There is far too many videos and bees to be able to do this ourselves, so we'll try to train a machine learning algorithm to perform this classification task for us.
+There are far too many videos and bees to be able to do this ourselves, so we'll try to train a machine learning algorithm to perform this classification task for us.
+Today's workshop will use a dataset of over 700 images to train and test a machine learning classification program that we'll build.

 ## Libraries